henry2004y/vlasiator_manual/index.md

 recompute the bulk velocity $\mathbf{V}_i$ in Eq.
 (12) after each substep.
 By substepping the acceleration operator we can keep the global timestep reasonable, which minimizes the total number of timesteps in a simulation.
 The length of the substep is computed on a cell-by-cell basis, thus substepping only happens close to Earth in magnetospheric simulations.
 When we substep, the propagation of the distribution function is not $2^nd$ order accurate in time.

+### Semi-Lagrangian method

+Semi-Lagrangian method is chosen in Vlasiator.
+It has "semi" as prefix due to the fact that it is a mixture of Eulerian grid and Lagrangian method[^1].
+The idea is that unknowns are still defined in a Eulerian grid, and to calculate the quantities at the next step n+1, we trace the control volume one step before at n and find the corresponding volume integrated value through an interpolation approach.
+Due to the conservation law, this is exactly the value we seek at the next timestep.
+As of Vlasiator 5.0, the semi-Lagrangian method being used is SLICE3D.

+In the implementation, the 6 phase space dimensions (3 regular space, 3 velocity space dimensions, i.e. "3D3V") are treated independently.
+This is known as the Strang-splitting approach.
+There are three terms in Vlasov equation: the time-derivative, the spatial derivative (which is called *translation*), and the velocity derivative (which is called *acceleration*).
+Translation and acceleration are performed consecutively.
+For each dimension, transport in the $(x_i,v_{xi})$ subspace forms a linear shear of the distribution, as illustrated in Figure 1.

+\figenv{Figure 1: Illustration of the elementary semi-Lagrangian shear step that underlies the Vlasiator Vlasov solver.
+Phase space density information from adjacent cells in the update direction is assembled into a linear pencil structure.
+An interpolating polynomial is reconstructed with the phase space densities as control points.
+This polynomial is translated, and the resulting target phase space values are evaluated at the cell coordinates and written back into the phase space datastructure.
+Courtesy of Urs Ganse.}{/assets/img/semilag2.png}{width:50%;border: 1px solid red;}

+In a similar way, the acceleration update profits from the structure of the electromagnetic forces acting on the particles.
+In the nonrelativistic Vlasov equation, the action of the Lorentz force $\mathbf{F}_l = q_\alpha (\mathbf{E}+\mathbf{v}\times\mathbf{B})$ transforms the phase space distribution inside one simulation time step ∆t like a solid rotator in velocity space: the magnetic field causes a gyration of the distribution function by the Larmor motion
+$$
+\frac{\partial \mathbf{v}}{\partial t} = q_\alpha \mathbf{v}\times\mathbf{B}
+$$
+while the electric field causes (1) acceleration and (2) drift motion perpendicular to the magnetic field direction.

+Hence, the overall velocity space transformation is a rotation around the local magnetic field direction, with the gyration center given by the $\mathbf{E}\times\mathbf{B}$ drift velocity.
+This transformation can be decomposed into three successive shear motions along the coordinate axes, thus repeating the same fundamental algorithmic structure as the spatial translation update.
+The acceleration update affects the velocity space completely locally within each spatial simulation cell.

+Actually this part is not hard to implement.
+Maybe there are some tricks for multi-dimensions.

+Interestingly, the same idea appears in theoretical plasma physics for studying the phase space evolution.
+An extremely hard to solve problem can become quite easy and straightforward by moving in the phase space and shift your calculation completely to another spatial-temporal location.

 ## Field Propagation